catppuccin/catppuccin/docs/port-creation.md

   request_complete: The draft is completed to your liking request_complete --> draft_complete

+  is_userstyle: Is this themed via Stylus? is_userstyle --> userstyle_review: Yes
+  is_userstyle --> draft_complete: No

+  userstyle_review: Submit pull request\nto catppuccin/userstyles
+  userstyle_review --> review

   draft_complete: Create a Port Review issue draft_complete --> review